owncloud-archive/documentation/user_manual/files/access_webgui.rst

 ~~~~~~~~~~~~~~~

 Part-way down the share details window, you will see a checkbox with the label
 "*Share link*".
-Check the checkbox to expose the file or folder’s permalink.
+Check the checkbox to expose the file or folder's permalink.
 You
 can give this permalink to users on your ownCloud server that you have shared
 the file or folder with.
 The link remains valid even if the file is renamed.